Xilinx/Vitis-AI-Tutorials/Design_Tutorials/08-tf2_flow/README.md

 ```

-The validation phase uses the `input_fn_test` function which will make a dataset from all TFRecord files which match the glob pattern test_*.tfrecord.
+The validation phase uses the `input_fn_test` function that will make a dataset from all TFRecord files which match the glob pattern test_*.tfrecord.
 Note how there is no augmentation, only resizing and normalization and the dataset does not repeat:

 ```python